Recommended for investors and traders speaking German and focusing on European securities

-Is Flatex regulated?
-Yes, it is regulated by the German Federal Financial Supervisory Authority (BaFin).
+Is flatex regulated?
+Yes, it is regulated by Germany's Federal Financial Supervisory Authority (BaFin).

 How you are protected

-Flatex provides its broker services under the entity flatex bank AG since March 2019.
-Through it, all European clients are eligible for the same amount of investor protection thanks to BaFin.
+flatex provides its brokerage services under the entity flatex Bank AG since March 2019.
+Through this German entity, all European clients are eligible for the same amount of investor protection under BaFin regulation.

 |Country of clients||Protection amount||Regulator||Legal entity|